Expert Voices: The Future of U.S.–Korean Peninsula Relations amid Changes in Leadership

 Following the U.S. presidential election, NBR hosted a roundtable discussion on the future of U.S.-Korean Peninsula relations in the new administration.
 Representatives from the United States and South Korea discussed a range of topics, including alliance management, prospects for Korean unification, human rights and security dimensions in North Korea, and the status of economic sanctions on the Kim Jong-un regime.

-An NBR Special Report composed of essays incorporating and elaborating on these discussions will be published in early April.
-Excerpts from three of the essays, highlighted below, reflect the continuity of U.S. and South Korean interests amid leadership changes in both countries.
+The excerpts below from the NBR Special Report "The Future of the U.S.-ROK Alliance: Change and Continuity in North Korea Policy" incorporate and elaborate on these discussions.
+The essays in the report reflect the continuity of U.S. and South Korean interests amid leadership changes in both countries.